 Every semester the department lists the specific historical courses that fill the requirements for the major.
 You can find this list at the beginning of the “Courses” link on the department’s webpage or at the front of the course catalogue (available in the English department office).
 For a complete listing of what courses fill what requirements for the major, click here.

 Talk to people.
 One excellent resource is the English major Peer Advisors, any of whom would be glad to give you his or her perspective on English.
-You can find their names, telephone numbers, and email addresses on the Peer Advisors page; you may even have had one visit your Literary Experience or Core Humanities class.
+You can find their names, telephone numbers, and e-mail addresses on the Peer Advisors page; you may even have had one visit your Sophomore Seminar or ACS class.
 Don’t be shy about contacting them; these students look forward to speaking to prospective majors.

 English faculty are also happy to discuss the English major.
-You probably already know a member of the English Department from a Literary Experience class, and possibly from an Augustine and Culture seminar.
-One English faculty member is also particularly designated to talk to prospective majors: Prof. Michael Berthold.
-Just call the English department secretaries (x9-4630), who will set up an appointment for you.
+You probably already know a member of the English Department from a Sophomore Seminar, and possibly from an Augustine and Culture class.
+One English faculty member is also particularly designated to talk to prospective majors: Prof. Joseph Drury.
+Just call the English department administrative assistant (x4630), who will set up an appointment for you.
 You can also contact any English advisor.
 To see the list of advisors, along with their telephone numbers and email addresses, click here.
-For all faculty, click here.

-You can also deepen your sense of what majoring in English would involve by taking another English course soon (and if it’s numbered above 2100, it will fulfill your Advanced Literature requirement).
-The British Literary Tradition and American Literary Tradition courses (English 2101, 2102, 2103, 2104) are good choices; in fact, we strongly recommend that English majors take English 2101 (The British Literary Tradition I) early, since it introduces writers, texts, and issues that are crucial to many subsequent English courses.
-But don’t rule out other courses; talk to your friends or to advisors to help you decide what makes sense for you.
+You can also deepen your sense of what majoring in English would involve by taking another English course soon.
+Each semester the department lists several courses that are especially suited to students interested in exploring English as a major.
+But don't rule out other courses; talk to your friends or to advisors to help you decide what makes sense for you.

 It’s easy.
-You simply fill out a brief form, either at the Arts college office (SAC first floor) or the English Department office (SAC 402).
-If you go to the English office, one of our helpful secretaries will also give you a chance to request a particular advisor.
-For the list of advisors, click here.
+You simply fill out a brief form, either at the Office for Undergraduate Students (SAC first floor) or the English Department office (SAC 402).
+If you go to the English office, one of our helpful administrative assistants will also give you a chance to request a particular advisor.

 The English minor involves five English courses numbered 2000 or higher, including at least one in British/Irish literature and at least one in American literature.
 To read more, click here.

 There is great variety to the courses you can take as an English major.
-The department offers not only traditional courses in major fields (for instance, British romantic poetry) and writers (for instance, Shakespeare and Milton), but also courses, to give a few examples, on topics such as “Race and Ethnicity in Contemporary Literature,” “Books into Movies,” “American Gothic,” and “The Writing of the Short Story.”
+The department offers not only traditional courses in major fields (for instance, British romantic poetry) and writers (for instance, Shakespeare and Milton), but also courses on topics such as “Race and Ethnicity in Contemporary Literature,” “Books into Movies,” “American Gothic,” and “The Writing of the Short Story.”
 English professors are also always developing new courses, insuring that the variety of courses we offer will continue to expand.

 A lot.
 Of the 11 courses you would take as an English major, five are entirely free electives, and the other six (which fulfill area requirements, the Junior Research requirement, and the Senior Seminar requirement) can be chosen from among many possibilities.

 English prepares you for anything that requires skill at writing, reading, or thinking—in other words, for almost anything.
-In fact, few of our majors actually become teachers, and the number of job possibilities open to English majors—including jobs in publishing, advertising, law, and maybe most surprisingly in business—is clear even from the first page of a list of what recent Villanova English graduates are doing.
+The number of job possibilities open to English majors—including jobs in publishing, advertising, law, and maybe most surprisingly in business—is clear even from the first page of a list of what recent Villanova English graduates are doing.
 To see that list, click here.